Best Forensic Science Colleges In The US

 Absolutely!
 The high job market demand makes pursuing a forensic science major worth it.

-The US Bureau of Labor Statistics estimates that the demand for Forensic Scientist Technicians will grow 11% within the next ten years.
-This is a huge demand increase and much higher than the overall growth rate in other fields.
+The US Bureau of Labor Statistics estimates that the demand for Forensic Scientist Technicians will grow 13% within the next ten years.
+These professionals are also paid well, with an average salary of $64,940 per year.

 If you don’t want to be a Forensic Scientist Technician, don’t worry.
 There are still plenty of jobs in the forensic field that are in high demand.
 Some jobs that are in high demand include:

-Texas has a number of great colleges for forensic science, including Sam Houston State and University of North Texas.
-Texas A&M is a top choice for environmental and ecological forensic science, Texas State for specialized tracks, UT Arlington for forensic science and genetics, and St. Mary's University for a biology-focused program.
+Texas has a number of great colleges for forensic science, such as Texas A&M. This college is a top choice for environmental and ecological forensic science.
+Texas State is great for specialized tracks, UT Arlington is known for forensic science and genetics, and St. Mary's University is a noteworthy option for biology-focused programs.

 Yes, forensic science is a very desirable degree.
 New job positions are created in the field each year.
 The estimated job growth for this field is much higher than others.